Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Abstract

 \section{Abstract}

-Cloud computing and edge/fog computing are playing a pivotal role in driving the transformation of industrial cyber-physical systems (ICPS) towards greater intelligence and automation by providing high-quality computation offloading services to Internet of Things devices (IoTDs).
-Recently, space-air-ground integrated multi-access edge computing (SAGIMEC) is emerging as a promising architecture combining edge computing and cloud computing, which has the potential to be integrated with ICPS to accelerate the realization of the above vision.
-In this work, we first present an SAGIMEC-assisted ICPS architecture that incorporates edge computing and cloud computing through seamless connectivity supported by satellite networks to achieve determinism in connectivity, networked computing, and intelligent networked control.
-Then, we formulate a \underline{\textbf{j}}oint \underline{\textbf{s}}atellite selection, \underline{\textbf{c}}omputation offloading, \underline{\textbf{c}}ommunication resource allocation, \underline{\textbf{c}}omputation resource allocation, and UAV trajectory \underline{\textbf{c}}ontrol optimization problem ($\text{JSC}^4\text{OP}$) to maximize the quality of service (QoS) of IoTDs.
-This problem considers both the dynamics and uncertainties of the system environment, as well as the limited resources and energy of UAVs.
-Given the complexity of $\text{JSC}^4\text{OP}$, we propose an online decentralized optimization approach (ODOA) to solve the problem.
+The emergence of space-air-ground integrated multi-access edge computing (SAGIMEC) networks opens a significant opportunity for the rapidly growing low altitude economy (LAE), facilitating the development of various applications by offering efficient communication and computing services.
+However, the heterogeneous nature of SAGIMEC networks, coupled with the stringent computational and communication requirements of diverse applications in the LAE, introduces considerable challenges in integrating SAGIMEC into the LAE.
+In this work, we first present a digital twin-assisted SAGIMEC paradigm for LAE, where digital twin enables reliable network monitoring and management, while SAGIMEC provides efficient computing offloading services for Internet of Things sensor devices (ISDs).
+Then, a \underline{\textbf{j}}oint \underline{\textbf{s}}atellite selection, \underline{\textbf{c}}omputation offloading, \underline{\textbf{c}}ommunication resource allocation, \underline{\textbf{c}}omputation resource allocation and UAV trajectory \underline{\textbf{c}}ontrol optimization problem ($\text{JSC}^4\text{OP}$) is formulated to maximize the quality of service (QoS) of ISDs.
+Given the complexity of $\text{JSC}^4\text{OP}$, we propose an online decentralized optimization approach (ODOA) to address the problem.
 Specifically, $\text{JSC}^4\text{OP}$ is first transformed into a real-time decision-making optimization problem (RDOP) by leveraging Lyapunov optimization.
 Then, to solve the RDOP, we introduce an online learning-based latency prediction method to predict the uncertain system environment and a game theoretic decision-making method to make real-time decisions.
 Finally, theoretical analysis confirms the effectiveness of the ODOA, while the simulation results demonstrate that the proposed ODOA outperforms other alternative approaches in terms of overall system performance.

 }

 \IEEEdisplaynontitleabstractindextext